 Mr. Golson has a B.S. in Earth, Atmospheric and Planetary Sciences from MIT.

-He enjoys photography (especially astrophotography), competitive rifle shooting, and chicken wrangling (watch him live at HenCam).
+He enjoys photography (especially astrophotography), competitive rifle shooting, and chicken wrangling.
 Steve is an Extra Class Amateur Radio Operator, callsign W1SEG.
 He is an avid historian of computing and long-time supporter of Computer History Museum.